I struggle with this month every year since my breast cancer.

 I am a breast cancer survivor and a melanoma survivor.
 I am upset about the lack of support and research for advanced breast cancer stages and for all other cancer types.
-I get that awareness and early detection are important for breast cancer survival and I think we get it, but hey, other cancers need answers, too.
+I get that awareness and early detection are important for breast cancer survival, but hey, other cancers need answers, too.
 I am embarrassed by the attention breast cancer gets.

-I am a “fortunate” breast cancer survivor because I had an early-stage very ordinary kind of breast cancer.
+I am a “fortunate” breast cancer survivor because I had an early stage, very ordinary kind of breast cancer.
 At diagnosis, I didn’t really understand or appreciate that, but now I get it.
-Even after multiple surgeries, chemotherapy, radiation, neuropathy, osteopenia, and more recently, broken bones in my foot, I will still call my own cancer pale pink.
-I am currently cancer-free and I have pretty good odds that my breast cancer and melanoma won’t come back.
+Even after multiple surgeries, chemotherapy, radiation, neuropathy, osteopenia and, more recently, broken bones in my foot, I still call my own cancer pale pink.
+I am currently cancer-free, and I have pretty good odds that my breast cancer and melanoma won’t come back.

-Why is the focus on early stage breast cancer when more research and treatment options are needed for the much more serious metastatic breast cancer?
+Why is the focus on early stage breast cancer, when more research and treatment options are needed for the much more serious metastatic breast cancer?
 What about all the other cancers out there in advanced and early stages?
 Don’t all cancer survivors need support?
 Don’t all cancers need awareness and research dollars?
-As a pale pink survivor, this is crazy making.
+As a pale pink survivor, I find this crazy making.
 I want to hide and sneak through October, and wait for the pink to go away for 11 more months.

 People with late-stage cancers or uncommon cancers would be justified in feeling angry.
 Those of us with pale pink cancer have a responsibility to help because we know what cancer is—we have been there.
-We know the pain, fear, and worry even though our experience was different.
+We know the pain, fear, and worry, even though our experience was different.
 We can be part of the solution, not the problem, by speaking out about this.
 Tell major companies that they need to support all types of cancer research.
-As pale pink survivors, support organizations and research institutions and hospitals that finance, research and treat all cancers.
-When you purchase pink products, make sure most of the money goes to actually pay for cancer patient support or for cancer research.
+Pale pink survivors should support organizations, institutions and hospitals that finance, research and treat all cancers.
+When you purchase pink products, make sure most of the money actually pays for cancer patient support or for cancer research.